WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

-On average across all test dates, as described in Table~\ref{tab:average}, compared to FuseTen, WGAST reduces RMSE by $17.18$\%, improves SSIM by $4.10$\%, increases PSNR by $11.00$\%, and decreases ERGAS by $13.90$\%.
-When compared to the best linear method, the improvements are even more substantial, with a $39.90$\% reduction in RMSE, a $28.38$\% increase in SSIM, a $22.06$\% gain in PSNR, and a $36.70$\% decrease in ERGAS.
-This demonstrates consistent superiority across evaluation metrics.
+On average across all test dates, as shown in Table~\ref{tab:average}, WGAST reduces RMSE by $17.05$\%, increases SSIM by $4.22$\%, improves PSNR by $10.98$\%, and lowers ERGAS by $13.76$\% compared to FuseTen.
+Relative to the best linear method, the gains are even more pronounced, with a $39.80$\% RMSE reduction, $28.53$\% SSIM increase, $22.05$\% PSNR gain, and $44.41$\% ERGAS decrease, demonstrating consistent superiority across all evaluation metrics.
+These results indicate that linear baselines, hybrid models, or combinations of STF and downscaling approaches do not achieve better performance than a fully DL–based model.